GiuLeo01/Fortran-HumanEval/README.md

 # Fortran HumanEval

-A **Quick and Dirty** Fortran90 adaptation of the [HumanEval](https://github.com/openai/human-eval) benchmark for evaluating Large Language Models (LLMs) on code generation tasks.
+A **Quick and Dirty** Fortran90 adaptation of the [HumanEval](https://github.com/openai/human-eval) benchmark for evaluating Large Language Models on code generation tasks.
 This benchmark specifically tests the ability of language models to generate correct Fortran programs.

 ## Overview